Pexip's "Bring your own carrier" — using your VTC system to dial out to PSTN

 This allows you to have a different rule for each country you want to dial, and set the prefix so that the dial string looks the same as what you’d enter into a landline phone keypad.
 For example, a rule for dialing an international call to the UK could have a prefix set to +44.
 All your end users would enter at the video endpoint then is +44 followed by the national subscriber phone number.

-If you have Microsoft Teams CVI or Google Meet interoperability, and endpoints that register to the same domain as used for Teams / Google Meet, then you cannot use a digit as a dial prefix (note that directly registered endpoints can use just the numerical conference ID for this type of call).
+If you have Microsoft Teams CVI, Teams Room, or Google Meet interoperability, and endpoints that register to the same domain as used for Teams / Google Meet, then you cannot use a digit as a dial prefix (note that directly registered endpoints can use just the numerical conference ID for this type of call).
 It must be the non-digit + character (otherwise it will lead to a dial plan clash and calls will fail).
 Note that if you have Cisco endpoints you can use a macro to transform what your users dial to include a prefix that matches what is configured on the Pexip Service.

 For more information about prefixes, see Defining prefixes to use with Pexip's BYOC.